formularin/Terminal-Apple-Season/README.md

 ## How To Play

 Use the arrow keys to move the basket from side to side.
 Try to catch as many of the falling apples as possible.

+# OS Compatability

+Terminal-Apple-Season has been tested on OS X. It currently is not compatible with windows.
+It should work but has not been tested on Linux.